When is the library open?

-The library building is open & curbside pick-up is available Monday-Thursday 10am-6pm, Friday 10am-4pm and Saturday 10am-2pm.
+The library is open for inside or curbside service Monday-Wednesday from 10am-6pm, Thursday from 10am-7:30pm, Friday from 10am-4pm and Saturday from 10am-2pm.

-The library has been reopening in stages, starting with curbside pick-up only on June 8.
-See the COVID-19 Virus Preparedness & Reopening Plan for more information on the library’s reopening.
+See the COVID-19 Virus Preparedness & Reopening Plan for more information on pandemic precautions.

 How does curbside pick-up work?

-Library patrons will contact the library to request library materials in advance.
+Contact the library to request library materials in advance.
+You can request books, magazines, movies, audiobooks, music CDs, copies and even print-outs for curbside pick-up.
 When you arrive at the library, staff will bring your materials to you in your vehicle.
-Here’s how…

 1. Place holds for items by using your online library account or by calling the library at 231-271-3512.
 Library staff are available to help you by phone during open hours.
-Holds made one day will be ready by 10am the next day.
+Holds made on available items one day will be ready by 10am the next day, and often sooner.

 3. Staff will bring your items out to your vehicle.